YujiSoftware/Duke/README.md

 # Redistribution of Duke images

 Duke image was distributed at https://duke.kenai.com/.
-However, unfortunately this page has been closed now.
+However, the kenai.com has been closed

 Therefore, redistribute it on this page.